L0uisPham/Kayoris/README.md

  # Kayoris

-This Telegram bot is designed to assist with Japanese language studies and enhance productivity through various integrated features.
+Kayoris is a Telegram bot that is designed to assist with Japanese language studies and enhance productivity through various integrated features.
 It's a multifunctional bot that integrates language learning tools, long-term memory aids, event management through Google Calendar, weather updates, and more.

 ## Known bugs
 - requirements.txt is not up to date